 Companies can be disruptive agents of change and innovation, breaking paradigms and transforming industries.
-However, the destructive creativity of companies is rarely used to face the great social and environmental challenges that confront todays’ society.
+However, the destructive creativity of companies is rarely used to face the great social and environmental challenges that confront today’s society.
 Climate change, probably the most severe of these threats, will have adverse impact on coastal communities.
-In this talk, we will learn how companies are uniquely positioned to become agents of positive change in building resilient coastal communities.
+In this session, Jake will share how companies are uniquely positioned to become agents of positive change in building resilient coastal communities.

 For over 50 years, Grupo Puntacana in the Dominican Republic has been a pioneer in sustainable tourism.
-Vice President of Sustainability Jake Kheel will share practical examples of the company’s diverse environmental initiatives that not only protect and restore the local environment, but also help create a more competitive and resilient company in the face of global change.
-The talk will illustrate key lessons learned in order to motivate other companies to become engines of positive disruption in building resilient communities.
-From implementing the largest Zero Waste program in the Dominican Republic, to restoring degraded coral reefs, to transforming a resort into a private ecological reserve for endangered species, the experience of Grupo Puntacana is a successful case study in the design and construction of a resilient coastal community.
+Jake will share practical examples of the company’s diverse environmental initiatives that not only protect and restore the local environment, but also help create a more competitive and resilient company in the face of global change.
+The session will illustrate key lessons learned in order to motivate other companies to become engines of positive disruption in building resilient communities.